alexandrelombard/akka-sre/akka-benchmark/README.md

 ### io.sarl.akka.eventstream

-Testing the event-bus for peer-to-many communication between actors.
+Testing the event stream for peer-to-many communication between actors.

+### io.sarl.akka.eventbus

+Testing a custom event bus for peer-to-many (but not peer-to-anyone) communication between actors.